Meichen-Dong/ML_project_Meichen-Dong/README.md

 Feature	Description:

-carat	    Weight of the diamond (continuous)
+carat:	        (continuous) Weight of the diamond

-depth	    Depth percentage = height / avg diameter * 100 (continuous)
+depth:	        (continuous) Depth percentage = height / avg diameter * 100

-table	    The ratio of the width of the largest flat surface at the top of the diamond (called the "table facet") to the widest part of the diamond. (continuous)
+table:	        (continuous) The ratio of the width of the largest flat surface at the top of the diamond (called the "table facet") to the widest part of the diamond.

-x, y, z	    Diamond dimensions in Width, Length, Height (continuous)
+x, y, z:	    (continuous) Diamond dimensions in Width, Length, Height

-cut	        The cut type of the Diamond, it determines the shine (Fair, Good, Very Good, Premium, Ideal)(categorical)
+cut:	        (categorical) The cut type of the Diamond, it determines the shine (Fair, Good, Very Good, Premium, Ideal)

-color	    Graded from D (best) to J (worst)  (categorical)
+color:	        (categorical) Graded from D (best) to J (worst)

-clarity	    Graded from I1 (worst) to IF (best)  (categorical)
+clarity:	    (categorical) Graded from I1 (worst) to IF (best)

-price	    Target variable (continuous)
+price:	        (continuous) Target variable

 Additional features:

-volume      x * y * z (continuous)
+volume:          (continuous) x * y * z

-density     carat / volume  (continuous)
+density:         (continuous) carat / volume

-xy_ratio    x / y (This value measures whether a diamond is close to a perfect circle.
-The closer the value to 1, the closer the diamond is a perfect circle)  (continuous)
+xy_ratio:        (continuous) x / y (This value measures whether a diamond is close to a perfect circle.
+The closer the value to 1, the closer the diamond is a perfect circle)

 I add these engineered features to improve the model performance.